samiyaakhtar/active-learning-detect/cli/README.md

 `FUNCTIONS_KEY` is the Azure Functions Key that allows your CLI to authenticate with the management function `FUNCTIONS_URL` is the URL of the Function deployed to Azure

-`STORAGE_ACCOUNT` is the name of the Azure Storage Account used to upload images and vott json.
-`STORAGE_KEY` is the secret key of the Azure Storage Account `STORAGE_CONTAINER` is the name of the container where the CLI deposits vott json files.
+`STORAGE_ACCOUNT` is the name of the Azure Storage Account used to upload images `STORAGE_KEY` is the secret key of the Azure Storage Account `STORAGE_CONTAINER` is the name of the container where the CLI deposits your image files.

 `TAGGING_LOCATION` is the location on the user's machine where media will be downloaded `TAGGING_USER` is your username.